The Raveonettes Sing...

 The Raveonettes Sing… is the ninth studio album by Danish indie rock duo The Raveonettes, released on 19 July 2024 by Cleopatra Records.
 It marks the band's first album since 2016 Atomized in 2017.
 The album features cover versions of some of the group's favorite songs and artists including The Everly Brothers, The Shangri-Las, The Cramps, Buddy Holly, The Shirelles, and The Velvet Underground.
 The album was preceded by the singles "Return of the Grievous Angel" and "All I Have to Do Is Dream".
-An expanded version of the album will feature two previously released bonus tracks.
+An expanded version of the album features two previously released bonus tracks.